cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-changelog.md

   - Dropping Columns
   - Updating Column Information
   - Renaming Tables and Creating/Updating Domain Assignments
-- Cinchy DXD will no longer allow an install when the source and target Cinchy versions are not the same
+- Cinchy DXD will no longer allow an install when the source and target Cinchy versions aren't the same
 - Fixed an issue where Domains or Tables with & would prevent REFDATA from loading

 ### Version 1.1.4